Consider the example below where a macro checks if on a given date, there is a moving holiday of list e, and displays the a-Saints in either case :

-If there are no tokens in the GridTemplate which refer to a-saints and e-holidays then Q++Studio will not know that you need to specify a-saints and e-holidays and will not be able to issue a message warning you that you have not defined them.
+If there are no tokens in the GridTemplate which refer to a-saints and e-holidays then Q++Studio will not know that you need to specify a-saints and e-holidays and will not be able to issue a design-time message warning you that you have not defined them.
 By using the INCLUDE_SAINTS_SET and INCLUDE_HOLIDAYS_LIST directive above, you are telling Q++Studio that this macro will always require a-saints and e-holidays, and therefore Q++Studio will be able to warn any user in that uses this macro.

 The above example was one where the reference to a Holidays List was explicit (the above macro always uses a-saints and e-holidays).
 There are cases where the holidays list used cannot be determined from the macro itself, because the holidays list used is one of the input variables of the macro.

 sRESULT = '[:st_' + sHolList + ']'